mwittig/thing-it-node/README.md

 		console.log(event.data);
 	});

-Furthermore, you can define **Higher-level Services** on multiple Actors, e.g. to

-* switch multiple LEDs on or off or close and open multiple Relays or
-* create output on an LCD display and create a sound on a Piezo.

-and also invoke those via REST, e.g.

-	jQuery.ajax({url : "https://yournode/services/allLEDsOn”, type : "POST"}).done(...).fail(...);
+## Complex Event Processing

-and define **Complex Event Processing** on Sensor data changes and events to invoke the above Actor or Node Services, e.g.
+You can define **Complex Event Processing** on Sensor data changes and events to invoke the above Actor or Node Services, e.g.

 * to produce LCD and Piezo output on simultaneous data changes on a motion detector, a thermo sensor and a sound detector for an alarm system or
 * open the door if an RFID tag approaches an RFID receiver.

-All of the above is controlled by a [nodejs](http://nodejs.org/) server which is bootstrapped from a simple JSON configuration as opposed to a complex program.

-This allows you to build e.g. a home automation system just with some minimal Web programming.
+# Configuration File

+The **[thing-it-node]** Configuration File contains definitions of Devices, Actors, Sensors, Services, Event Processors and groups of those in a simple JSON string, e.g.

+    "actors": [
+                {
+                   "id": "led1",
+                   "label": "LED1",
+                   "type": "led",
+                   "configuration": {
+                      "pin": 12
+                   }
+                }, ...

+You can use [www.thing-it.com](http://www.thing-it.com) to create and simulate your setup and then just download the configuration file.

 # Dual License